LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 In our example, every field is required, so I could forsee a debate with a designer they say to me "it adds too much visual clutter, dude". and, I have to say I can at least understand that point, but only if every single field is required.

 So, if every single field is required, I would deem the SC to be met if there was some supplementary text at the beginning of the form that said "All fields are required" (or words to that effect).
 As each field at least uses `required` or `aria-required` then we know that a screen reader user will hear that info regardless, so if they just tabbed into the form, as opposed to using their virtual cursor (in reading/browse mode), then they would still hear that information from each field.
-We could add an aria-describedby on the form that points to the supplementary instruction, but given required and aria-required are announced, anyway, this seems like it would add additional noise for no good reason.
+We could add an `aria-describedby` on the form that points to the supplementary instruction, but given `required` and `aria-required` are announced, anyway, this seems like it would add additional noise for no good reason.
 It is of course best practice to place static text before the first interactive element in a form, as most screen readers switch to Forms Mode and many users would likely miss text between form fields.

-We're just going to keep it super simple, here, I don't believe we need to do anything fancy, as we only need to visually present a short instruction, we already have screen reader users covered. i have just simply created a heading 3, with the text "All fields are required" and this appears just before the first field in the form.
+We're just going to keep it super simple, here, I don't believe we need to do anything fancy, as we only need to visually present a short instruction, we already have screen reader users covered.
+I have just simply created a heading 3, with the text "All fields are required" and this appears just before the first field in the form.

 Taking note of required fields will come in handy, later.

 #### Form fields lack accessible name

-Several of the form fields do not have a programmtically determinible AccName, they all have a visible lable, however, that label is just adjacent, not programmatically related, the only two fields that do have AccNames are First name and the faux checkbox.
-Inspecting the code we may have found there are adjacent label elements for each, which is a start, albeit a half-hearted start as a label can either be implicit (its HTML tags surround the field) or explicit (it has a valid `for=""` attribute, where the value is the ID of the associated input)and these are neither.
-Whilst most users accessing with sight will unlikely encounter a problem, blind/low vision screen reader users and also voice input users will encounter problems as the name will not be announced or commanding the softawer to click a field won't actually do anything. this fails 4.1.2 Name, Role, Value (A).
+Several of the form fields do not have a programmtically determinible AccName, they all have a visible label, however, that label is just adjacent text, not programmatically related, the only two fields that do have AccNames are First name and the faux checkbox.
+Inspecting the code we may have found there are adjacent label elements for each, which is a start, albeit a half-hearted start as a label can either be implicit (its HTML tags surround the field) or explicit (it has a valid `for=""` attribute, where the value is the ID of the associated input) and these are neither.
+Whilst most users accessing with sight will unlikely encounter a problem, blind/low vision screen reader users and also voice input users will encounter problems as the name will not be announced or commanding the software to click a field won't actually do anything. this fails 4.1.2 Name, Role, Value (A).

 Why is the First name field different, you may ask?
 Well, what I did there was quite convuluted, but enough to provide the AccName to the field.
 I added `aria-labelledby=""` with a value that matches the ID of the field's sibling label.
 This techically has exactly the same effect as using the `for=""` attribute on the actual `<label>`, however, it's all kinds of gross.
 I only did this to show how it is not a failure, but it is very unconventional.
 If using inputs and labels, just using them properly will always be the best strategy.